sangrealest/macos-bootstrap/README.md

 # macos-bootstrap
-##### This repo is used to init a new macos env ansible.
-It will install brew and some useful tools, install zsh, tmux, config powerline status.
-After installed, all zsh, tmux and vim will use my best practise profiles.
-It's awesome ~~~!!!
+##### This repo is used to init a new macos dev env.
+It will install brew and some useful tools, such as zsh, tmux, config powerline status.
+After the installation, the script will apply my best practise zsh, tmux and vim profiles.
+Enjoy it~~~!!!

 ### Suggested ENV:
 - os: macOS Mojave 10.14.4